Xhaolean/Documentation_Overthewire_Bandit/README.md

 For each level, I document:

 1. Objective — What the challenge is asking.
-2. Initial Investigation — What I inspected before attempting a solution.
-3. Commands Used — Relevant Linux commands and syntax.
+2. Commands Used — Relevant Linux commands and syntax.
-4. Reasoning — Why each command was used.
+3. Reasoning — Why each command was used.
-5. Solution — How the challenge was solved.
+4. Solution — How the challenge was solved.
-6. Concept Learned — The underlying Linux/security concept.
+5. Concept Learned — The underlying Linux/security concept.
-7. Mistakes & Lessons — Problems encountered and how I corrected them.
+6. Mistakes & Lessons

 ---